exakat/php-dictionary/dictionary/error-reporting.ini.rst

 Error reporting is both a feature, a directive and a PHP native function.
 They all work with the same concept.

 Error reporting is the way PHP display errors are they are detected during execution.
-The error_reporting() function and the error_reporting directive sets the type of error to be reported : errors are of different types (Warning, Notice, Error, etc.)
+The ``error_reporting()`` function and the ``error_reporting`` directive sets the type of error to be reported : errors are of different types (Warning, Notice, Error, etc.)

-While error reporting sets the type of reported error, the display of error is handled by different directives : display_errors and html_errors.
+While error reporting sets the type of reported error, the display of error is handled by different directives : ``display_errors`` and ``html_errors``.

 Exceptions are not covered by the error reporting, even though one of the exception is called Error.